mkuthan/mkuthan.github.io/_posts/2022-11-01-technical-writing.md

 ## Markdown editor

 With plain text markup like Markdown you can edit documents in any text editor.
-Why not to make your life easier with a more sophisticated tool?
+Why not make your life easier with a more sophisticated tool?
 If you have never used [Visual Studio Code](https://code.visualstudio.com) give it a try.

 ![Visual Studio Code](/assets/images/2022-11-01-technical-writing/vs-code.png)